 What Makes the Worst Horse Arena Footing?

 The worst type of footing for a riding arena is anything that is too dry or loose.
-Dry, dusty surfaces can be uncomfortable for horses to ride on and can lead to respiratory problems in both humans and animals.
+Dry, dusty surfaces with inadequate moisture can be uncomfortable for horses to ride on and can lead to respiratory problems in both humans and animals.
 Loose footing can be difficult to ride on and can cause injury if a rider loses their balance.

 Another type of footing to avoid is anything that is too soft.
 Soft footing can be difficult to ride on and can cause over-flexing of the horse’s legs.